flchaux/gamifyCV/README.md

-# gamifyCV
+# gamifyResume
-A little game to present myself and my resume
+A little game in JS to present myself and my resume

 Done in 2014